zhicaogeorge/george-zhi-cao/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Ph.D. student at Department of Economics in The Chinese University of Hong Kong now.
+I'm currently a Ph.D. student at Department of Economics, The Chinese University of Hong Kong.
 My research interests include econometrics and finance.